 Correspondence to: Angel Monsalve (angel.monsalve@ufrontera.cl)

 Abstract.
-Landscape evolution models (LEM) are generally composed of two coupled components, a flow hydraulics model that routes the water across the domain and a geomorphological model that modifies the terrain properties, usually the bed surface elevation.
-For simplicity, LEM used in long-term simulations over large watersheds often assume only river erosive processes, where the sediment detached from the bed must be transported (i.e., detachment-limited), and a generalized increase in bed surface elevation (i.e., tectonic lift).
-Current LEM available in the Landlab modeling platform were developed with this premise in mind.
+Landscape evolution models (LEM) are generally composed of two coupled components, a flow hydraulics model that routes the water across a model landscape and a geomorphological model that modifies the terrain properties, like bed surface elevation.
+For simplicity, LEM used in long-term simulations over large watersheds often assume only river erosive processes, where sediment detached from the bed istransported (i.e., detachment-limited), and a generalized increase in bed surface elevation (i.e., tectonic lift).
+LEM currently available in the Landlab modeling platform were developed with this premise in mind.
 Therefore, they do not perform well in gravel-bedded rivers because they lack the capacity to simulate sediment deposition and track changes in the substrate stratigraphy patterns that arise as a response to the flow characteristics.
 Here, we developed, implemented, and tested riverBedDynamics, a new Landlab component to simulate the evolution of bed surface elevation and grain size distribution in large two-dimensional grids based on the Exner equation for sediment mass balance.
 To obtain the local shear stress and calculate bed load transport rates and grain sizes we extended the capabilities of OverlandFlow, a hydrodynamics flow solver, to include spatially variable roughness and rainfall inputs.
 Our proposed LEM correspond to the dynamic coupling of the modified version of OverlandFlow and riverBedDynamics.
 Comparison of our LEM to analytical and previously reported solutions show that it can accurately predict time-varying local changes in bed surface elevation, including erosion and deposition, and grain size distribution.
-Additionally, an application on a synthetic watershed illustrate how bed evolution and rainfall intensity distribution can have different degrees of impact in flow discharge and bed surface elevation across the domain.
+Additionally, an application on a synthetic watershed illustrate how varying bed evolution and rainfall intensity can have different degrees of impact in flow discharge and bed surface elevation across the domain.

 1 Introduction

-LEM are a fundamental tool for geomorphologist because they allow predicting terrain changes under different possible scenarios of climate, management, urban development, etc. (Coulthard, 2001).
+LEM are a fundamental tool for geomorphologist because they allow one to predictterrain changes under different possible climate, management, or urban development scenarios (Coulthard, 2001).
 Currently available computational models usually differ in the number of different physical processes considered, the way they route water and sediment across a landscape, and how the domain and its features are represented when solving the governing equations (Coulthard, 2001; Pazzaglia, 2003; Temme et al., 2017).
-For instance, when dealing with water transport the GOLEM model (Tucker & Slingerland, 1994) assumes a steady single-flow-direction water discharge defined as the product of drainage area and rainfall rate.
-CAESAR (Coulthard et al., 2002) uses a different method to avoid single flow direction, they implemented a routing scanning algorithm to define flow direction, thus allowing multiple-flow-directions.
-In terms of defining a drainage network or small channels (relative to the cell size) within a catchment different models have different approaches.
+For instance, the GOLEM model (Tucker & Slingerland, 1994) assumes a steady single-flow-direction water discharge defined as the product of drainage area and rainfall rate.
+CAESAR (Coulthard et al., 2002) uses a routing scanning algorithm to define flow direction, allowing for multiple-flow-directions, thus avoiding single flow direction.
+In terms of defining a drainage network or small channels (relative to the cell size) within a catchment, different models have different approaches.
 This is important because a channel can potentially be smaller than the cell size and the not be explicitly included in the grid used to solve the governing equations.
-The CHILD model (Tucker et al., 2001) use an adaptive triangulated irregular mesh to better distinct between channels and floodplains.
+The CHILD model (Tucker et al., 2001) use an adaptive triangulated irregular mesh to better distinguish between channels and floodplains.
 In CAESAR, the cells must be concentrated near the channel to obtain more accurate results.
 Usually, the timescale in which a model can operate depends on the number of simplifications to the natural processes involved in the evolution of a landscape.
-Simplest models can predict changes in the order of millennia in relatively small execution times, but they sacrifice accuracy and precision.
+More simplemodels can predict changes in the order of millennia in relatively small execution times, but they sacrifice accuracy and precision.
 Fine and detailed models, SedFoam (Cheng et al., 2017) for instance, can predict small scale events such as sand concentration at a submillimeter scale but are computationally expensive.